13 Ich bin ein Berliner

 “This isn’t what I expected, but it is what I had secretly hoped for.”

 They walked hand in hand through the streets, admiring the lights and the floodlit buildings.
 Berlin was steeped in a sea of artificial colour.
 They paused every so often to hug and kiss and to look into each other’s eyes.
-They entered the modern Europa Zentrum, delaying for a while at the huge water clock.
+They entered the Europa Zentrum, delaying for a while at the huge water clock.
 Shaun brought Magda down one flight of stairs to the basement,

 “Tell me where you are bringing me,” she demanded.